CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/color-palette.md

   side:
 ---

-The color blue is one of our distinguishing features.
-It's an essential part of our brand identity.
-It's synonymous with being trustworthy, dependable and secure.
-Combined with shades of gray and white, the palette provides a welcoming feeling that is easy to read and is clean and simple.
+The color blue is an essential part of the City’s visual identity.
+It’s  synonymous with being trustworthy, dependable, and secure.
+Combined with shades of gray and white, the palette provides a welcoming feeling that’s easy to read, clean, and simple.

 Use the accent colors to add some pop and draw attention to certain elements.
 Always use the accent colors sparingly.

 <div class="row mbxl equal-height">
   <div class="medium-5 columns">